 With current technology, it is now possible for a computer to share its resources in order to run a separate kernel and operating system.
 In some enterprise networks, virtual machine hosting can save costs by making better use of hardware.

 Or, on a smaller scale, a host computer can emulate alternative software for the purposes of testing, development, research, or recreation.

 A physical server that creates and manages virtual machines is called a hypervisor.
 A hypervisor can slice (or, “partition”) a portion of drive space and allocate memory so that, in essence, a separate computer can run within a computer.

 But why use multiple virtual machines instead of using a separate computer?
-Virtualization software can save costs, depending on how your servers resources are allocation.
+Virtualization software can save costs, depending on how your server’s resources are allocated.

-For example, imagine you have a dedicated (or, bare metal) physical computer but you’re only using a fraction of the resources for your main applications.
-With a VM architecture you could divide one bare metal server into multiple servers and thus save costs over the long term.
+For example, imagine you have a dedicated (or, a dedicated bare metal server) physical computer but you’re only using a fraction of the resources for your main applications.
+With a VM architecture, you could divide one bare metal server into multiple servers and thus save costs over the long term.